New Framework Aims to Assess Domestic Financing for Health Policy and Systems Research

 Domestic Funding Challenges:

 A Health System Strengthening Accelerator supported pilot sought to identify the challenges faced by HPSR institutions (HPSRIs) in Asia and develop a preliminary framework responsive to those challenges, which can support HPSRIs to assess funding opportunities and promote domestic financing for HPSR in Southeast Asia.
+The work is co-led by the P4H Network and the Alliance for Health Policy and Systems Research with Seoul National University (SNU) as an implementing partner.

-From October 2022 to September 2023, the Seoul National University (SNU) team, led by Professor Soonman Kwon conducted a mixed-methods study in two Southeast Asian Countries – Thailand and Vietnam – to understand the landscape of HPSRIs in the region, the respective research environments, and funding allocations for HPSR.
+From October 2022 to September 2023, the SUN team, led by Professor Soonman Kwon conducted a mixed-methods study in two Southeast Asian Countries – Thailand and Vietnam – to understand the landscape of HPSRIs in the region, the respective research environments, and funding allocations for HPSR.

 Figure 1: Adjusted Conceptual Framework to assess domestic funding for HPSR in Asia